edsu/unfo/README.md

 I thought it would be nice to follow less people and found the Twitter interface a bit clunky for doing that for a lot of people.
-So here is a *really* clunky interface for unfollowing people that is optimized for me.
+So here is a *really* clunky interface for unfollowing people that is optimized for yours truly.
+PRs to make it easier for you are welcome :)

 <img width="800" src="https://raw.githubusercontent.com/edsu/unfo/main/screenshot.png">